jalcine/website/src/_posts/2014-02-15-kde-and-networking.markdown

 ## Peer Discovery

-Whenever you connect to a new network on Windows (XP SP2 and greater, I think, and specificially a wireless network, I haven't tried Ethernet connections), it asks for the network type.
+Whenever you connect to a new network on Windows (XP SP2 and greater, I think, and specifically a wireless network, I haven't tried Ethernet connections), it asks for the network type.
 Now, some might disregard this window, but this determines the amount of information that the platform should expose the new network.
 If you're a casual Linux user with no real tinkering,